The Center for Career Services (listed under Other Academic Programs)

 The Center for Career Services provides students and alumni with the opportunity to advance their career development through a variety of services, including the following:

-- Interest testing is available through the Center to help students learn more about how their interests relate to majors and careers.
-Students will meet with a career counselor to discuss test results and recommend next steps.
+- Interest testing is available through Focus-2 to help students learn more about how their interests relate to majors and careers.
+It is recommended that students meet with a career counselor to discuss their results and explore next steps.

 Career Counseling scheduling

 - Faculty and Staff who would like to post available on-campus student assistant or federal work study positions should also register for an employer account in Hire a Red Hawk.
 More information can be found online at https://www.montclair.edu/career-services/on-campus-jobs/posting-an-on-campus-job/

-- Many workshop topics are offered, including resume writing, job interviewing, how to obtain an internship, getting into graduate school, using Linkedin, Twitter and more!
+- Many workshop topics are offered, including resume writing, job interviewing, how to obtain an internship, getting into graduate school, using Linkedin, and more!
 Workshops are viewable at the Online Workshops page.
 On-demand workshops are accessible on the Center’s YouTube channel.

 Cooperative Education (Co-op):

 - A co-op is a credit-bearing, work-based learning opportunity created to assist students in exploring how classroom learning applies to the workplace.

 - Career Services is responsible for approving and enrolling co-op students.
 During the co-op experience, students are supervised by a faculty member in their department, as well as by the employer, and receive a grade and course credit for the experience.

 How can The Center for Career Services help you as a faculty member?

 By providing information important to your students’ career development, including: